keybats/Limbus-clash-predictor/README.md

-Should be a more accurate prediction than the built in clash predictor in Limbus Company.
+#Limbus Company clash predictor
+Made this mostly for myself because the clash predictor in game is quite bad.